Entrepreneurs Guide: How to write a Business Plan using Templates

 - Describe your product or service

-- How it benefits the customer?
+- How does it benefit the customer?

 - What makes your products stand out amongst competitor offerings